igorua/commercetools-demo-site/README.md

 Result: you know whether to try importing automatically or rather taking a subset of the catalog and typing that in.

 ## Phase 2: Commercetools Setup / Signup

+> note: settings have been migrated to the [Merchant Center](https://mc.commercetools.com/), too.

   1. Log in, go to "Organization Settings", choose or create the Organization (e.g. a special org for your demo sites).
   2. Navigate to "Manage Projects" and create a new one.
 Please choose a key that makes clear it's a demo or playground by appending `-demo-1` or something similar.